PengwinKingdom/habit-tracker-api/README.md

 # Habit Tracker (API + Streamlit Frontend)

-A simple habit tracking project with a REST API and a minimal Streamlit UI to create and track habits.
+A simple habit tracking project with a REST API and a minimal Streamlit UI to create and track habits

 ## Features